-The world continues to shift and change with the ongoing COVID-19 pandemic, but as many of us have seen, life is starting to return to normal in some places in the world.
-However, at the same time, countries are still facing new waves of infections for the coronavirus.
-We’re all still in a time of unprecedented uncertainty – so where does that leave us with the retail sphere and the future of ecommerce?
+The world continues to shift and change but as many of us have seen, life is starting to return to normal in some places in the world.
+Nevertheless, some areas are still in a time of unprecedented uncertainty – so where does that leave us with the retail sphere and the future of ecommerce?

 As many of us may know, ecommerce has been hot for nearly a decade now, being cited as a reason for the decline in physical retail – but it has also taken a great surge in popularity in the past years due to the coronavirus lockdown as people turn to online shopping while being quarantined in their homes.

 So today, let’s take a prospective look at how the ecommerce industry can change in the next few years!

 For a start, we’ll cover some reasons as to why ecommerce can survive and grow in this period of the unknown, and how you can keep your online business afloat.

 The industry will only continue to grow

 It’s no secret – worldwide pandemic or not, ecommerce will only continue to lead the way for retail.
 For example, Irish ecommerce service eShopWorld has reported 109% total growth in year-over-year order volume for May 2020 and 77% growth from April for its clients alone; its stats represent shoppers from countries such as Mexico, Russia, Canada, and Chile.

 Imagine how those statistics translate over to larger online retail platforms. eMarketer estimated ecommerce consumer spendings of $709.78 billion in 2020 to be an 18% increase from the previous year.
 Of course, these jumps are due to the coronavirus, but again – with digital commerce continuing to blossom, it’s safe to say that the future of ecommerce looks quite promising.

 Mobile shopping is growing